Ovarian cancer: information & ovarian cancer specialists

 Leading Medicine Guide Editors

-Ovarian cancer is a malignant tumor disease that originates in the ovaries.
+Ovarian cancer is a malignant tumor disease of the ovaries.
 Ovarian cancer is also known as ovarian carcinoma.
-It predominantly affects older women.
-Ovarian cancer does not cause symptoms in its early stages.
-Therefore, it is usually diagnosed late.
+It usually affects older women.
+Ovarian cancer does not cause any symptoms in the early stages.
+It is therefore usually diagnosed late.

-Here you can find additional information and selected specialists and centers for the treatment of ovarian cancer.
+Here you will find further information and selected ovarian cancer specialists and centers.

 ICD codes for this diseases: C56